camin-mccluskey/semantic-spam-filter/README.md

 pnpm run init
 ```

-This will push a new standalone script to your Google Drive with the name 'Flexible Spam Nuke'.
+This will push a new standalone script to your Google Drive with the name 'Semantic Spam Delete'.
 Run `clasp open-script`
 to view the project.
 You'll now need to do 2 pieces of setup in the UI.

 ### Add your OpenAI API Key